bow-simulation/virtualbow/README.md

 ### Compiling with Qt Creator

 Download or clone this repository and open `CMakeLists.txt` with Qt Creator.
 Pick the default *Desktop* kit and configure the project.
 Select the build type (e.g. *Release*) and perform a build.

 ### Building the deb Package

 Building the debian package requires `dpkg` to be installed.

-Open the project in Qt Creator and check the optional target `deb-package` under *Projects*, *Build Steps*, *Details*.
+In Qt Creator, check the target `deb-package` under *Projects*, *Build Steps*, *Details* and perform a build.

 ### Building the AppImage